The Purpose Of This Article

 - Subscribe to a filtered Internet service.
 There are Internet service providers that filter out and prohibit access to most inappropriate web sites.
 Unfortunately these are generally only available in the US, and they do have the inconvenience of requiring you to change your ISP.
 Additionally, they do not mean we can ignore the other suggestions given here, but using a filtered ISP is a big step in the right direction.
 (See also the helpful article on 'How To Block Bad Websites').

-"All things are lawful for me, but all things are not expedient: all things are lawful for me, but all things edify not" - 1 Corinthians 10:23
+“All things are lawful for me, but not all things are helpful; all things are lawful for me, but not all things edify” - 1 Corinthians 10:23

 - Have an appropriate Bible verse or slogan attached to your monitor, which will be of help to you when temptation comes - for example, verses such as Hebrews 2:17-18; 1 Corinthians 10:13.